mayfan/maynara.com/src/pages/index.md

           Chat to me on all things related to design, cats, coffee, yoga, dinosaurs and nature.
+  - backgroundColor: '#F8ECE5'
+    column:
+      - content: Image
+      - content: >-
+          ##### 2019-2020 / Web

+          Weekly design sprints in a Scrum/Agile environment.
+Took the lead as a Product Designer working closely with stakeholders to better understand user and business requirements.
+I was responsible for running workshops, translating needs and goals into designs and flows, working closely with developers to understand the tech constraints, research with users and stakeholders, creating and updating style guides and design systems, producing hi-fidelity prototypes and deliverables, testing and iterating prototypes.

+          I’ve worked on two main projects:

+          * A platform that services over 3,000 outside media agencies and provides programme purchase options, allocation of TV commercials, budget management and ROI reports on media allocated.
+The portal itself comprises highly complex journeys for media planning, purchasing inventory management and commerce.

+          * An internal system that communicates sales decisions between teams from the above system.
+    title: National TV Network Channel
+  - backgroundColor: '#FFFFFF'
+    column:
+      - content: |-
+          ##### 2020 / Web + Mobile

+          Text
+      - content: Image
+    title: National Library
   - backgroundColor: '#E2E2E2'
     column:
       - content: '![](/img/home_highres.png)'